If you have an online business you need to create a sales funnel to help automate your business and give you a break from social selling all the time.

-But if you’re new to all of this you might be scratching your head as to what exactly a sales funnel includes and how do you create one for your business.
-The good news is that they really aren’t that complicated, and you can set one up in a weekend.
+But if you’re new to all of this you might be scratching your head as to what exactly a sales funnel is and how to set one up!
+The good news is that they really aren’t that complicated, and you can set one up in a week.

 Before you get started though, I want to be very clear about what a sales funnel is not: